-WPJA membership is not for groups, businesses, studios, couples or teams.
-The WPJA often reviews web sites that display images from multiple photographers.
-While we understand and appreciate the team coverage approach to wedding photography, it's important for the WPJA to be able to identify and review the image portfolio of the individual applying for membership.
-A field has been provided in the application form for image identification for web sites that are shared by multiple photographers.
+WPJA membership is not for groups, businesses, studios, agencies, couples or teams.
+However, it is not uncommon for a member’s portfolio to be part of a site that displays images from multiple photographers.
+While we understand and appreciate the use of team coverage in wedding photography, to be admitted to WPJA membership an applicant’s own individual work must be readily identifiable and reviewable.
+A field has been provided in the application for identification of an applicant’s own work on web sites shared by multiple photographers.

-Members must maintain an up-to-date and professional web site that continually meets WPJA standards.
-The domain must be owned by the photographer (i.e., photographerstudio.com), not a subdomain owned by another company (i.e. photographerstudio.companyname.com).
-In addition, the site needs to have a clean design with easy navigation.
+Members must maintain an up-to-date and professional web site portfolio that continues to meet WPJA standards.
+The domain must be owned by the photographer (e.g., photographerstudio.com), not a subdomain owned by another company (e.g., photographerstudio.companyname.com).
+In addition, the site needs to have a clean design with intuitive navigation.
 Member web sites must load with all images and links functioning.
 They must also be compatible with most browsers.
-A member’s web site is an extension of his/her creativity and reflects on the WPJA as a whole.
+A member’s web site represents the photographer’s talent and professionalism and therefore reflects on the WPJA as a whole.

-- Portrait and Camera-Aware Subjects: Photographer controlled situations, subjects performing for or looking at the camera, etc.
+- Portraits: Camera-aware subjects and photographer-controlled situations, subjects performing for or looking at the camera, people gathered or arranged by the photographer, etc.

-- Details: Flowers, cakes, rings, tables, gowns, legs, shoes, hair, tight shots of makeup going on the lips and eyes, etc.
+- Details: Flowers, cakes, rings, tables, gowns, legs, shoes, hair, vendor supplies, food, tight shots of makeup being applied to lips or eyes, close-ups of clasped hands, etc.

-WPJA applicants should not have more than 40% of the wedding images on their web sites with visible manipulation: pictures visibly altered using sepia, selenium or other toning, selective tinting, soft-focus effects, vignetted edges, desaturation, texture overlays, etc. Many wedding photojournalists that excel in the art of post-production image processing find that the Artistic Guild of the Wedding Photojournalist Association is a nice fit for them.
+A WPJA member’s or applicant’s web site should not have more than 40 percent of the wedding images with obvious post-production manipulation: pictures visibly altered using sepia, selenium, duotone or other toning, selective tinting, soft-focus effects, vignetted or burned edges, excessive channel sharpening, texture overlays, digital filters, etc. Many wedding photojournalists that excel in the art of post-production image processing find that the Artistic Guild of the Wedding Photojournalist Association is a nice fit for them.

-Members must strive for good image quality on their web site.
-Image files should be properly saved for the web and sized large enough for easy viewing.
-Membership will not be granted when portfolios are replete with flat images (devoid of black), pixelated images and other creative and technical post-production issues.
+As a professional, a WPJA member presents only good image quality on a portfolio web site.
+Image files should be properly saved for the web for easy viewing.
+Membership will not be granted when portfolios are replete with flat images (devoid of black), pixelated images and other technical or creative post-production tweaks.

-- Indoor images with poor on-camera lighting and direct flash shadows.
+- Indoor images with amateur on-camera lighting and direct flash shadows.